crllect/EaglerReborn/README.md

 If the server has both Java and Eagler support, you should definitely use Eagler.
 Here's why:

 1. Eagler is much faster than Java
-2. Eagler is supported natively, with needing to use a relay, resulting in better ping.
+2. Eagler is supported natively without needing to use a relay, resulting in better ping.

 ---